rust-mobile/rust-android-examples/na-winit-wgpu/README.md

 Note: you may need to use compile time variable WGPU_BACKEND=GL for older devices until autodetection is fixed: https://github.com/gfx-rs/wgpu/issues/2384

+Note: the onscreen keyboard will not work on a window surface; you'd probably need to construct a SurfaceView as done in GameActivity.
+Better to just use GameActivity.

 # Gradle Build

 ```bash